 Archives has no page charges.

 Manuscripts must be submitted through the journal's online system at http://ees.elsevier.com/archives-pmr.
 The review process will not begin until authors have complied completely with the submission requirements.
-Compliance includes submission of separate documents in the following order: (1) cover letter; (2) title page, including acknowledgments and explanation of any conflicts of interest; (3) main text file (manuscript without author identifiers) including a structured or standard abstract, keywords, list of abbreviations, body of the text, suppliers’ list, references, figure legends; (4) figures; (5) tables; (6) appendices; (7) supplementary files; (8) checklist; (9) disclosure forms (including the ICMJE Form for Disclosure of Potential Conflicts of Interest and the Archives Authorship Form & Copyright Assignment for Provisional Disclosure at Original Submission).
+Compliance includes submission of separate documents in the following order: (1) cover letter; (2) title page, including acknowledgments and explanation of any conflicts of interest; (3) main text file (manuscript without author identifiers) including a structured or standard abstract, keywords, list of abbreviations, body of the text, suppliers' list, references, figure legends; (4) figures; (5) tables; (6) appendices; (7) supplementary files; (8) checklist; and (9) ICMJE Form for Disclosure of Potential Conflicts of Interest.

 All submissions will be screened by editors to determine their suitability for further review.
 Manuscripts that are approved for review will be evaluated by at least one recognized expert in the particular subject matter.
 Biostatistical review may be obtained.
 Peer reviewers' assessments are referred to a member of the Editorial Board, who may also critique the manuscript.
 The assigned Editorial Board Member will then make a final decision and communicate with the corresponding author via e-mail.
 Decisions are typically communicated within 60 days after the manuscript has been approved for peer review.
 All reviews are conducted in a double-blind fashion.